NanoSLO Platform

-Streptolysin O is a Cholesterol Dependent Cytolysin (CDC) and an exotoxin of group a B-hemolytic streptococcus bacteria.
-It has an elongated structure composed of four different domains which can create pore complexes within the cell membrane and cause hemolysis1
+Streptolysin O is a Cholesterol Dependent Cytolysin (CDC) and an exotoxin of group B-hemolytic streptococcus bacteria.
+It has an elongated structure composed of four different domains.

 WITHIN 48 HOURS OF EXPOSURE TO DRUG, STATISTICALLY SIGNIFICANT CAHNGES IN GENE EXPRESSION OCCUR